tianshubao1/STLnet/README.md

 ------------------------------------

 The old baselines may not be supportable in the new model.
-If you want to run the previous baseline, please check https://github.com/meiyima/STLnet
+If you want to run the previous baselines, please check https://github.com/meiyima/STLnet

 ------------------------------------